cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     - It is possible to adjust boundaries and location of the bounding box using mouse.
 In the top right corner boxes' size is shown, you can check it by clicking one of the boxes' points.
 You can also undo your actions by using ``Ctrl+Z`` and redo them with ``Shift+Ctrl+Z`` or ``Ctrl+Y``.

 3. In the list of objects you can see the labeled car.
-In the side panel you can perform basic operations under the object.
+In the side panel you can perform basic operations under the object — Choose Boxes Attributes, Change Label or Delete Box.

     ![](static/documentation/images/image012.jpg)